ForstaLabs/forsta-message-vault/README.md

     vault

-Expert Installation
+Developer Install
 --------
-If you want to install and run vault by hand you can install on *NIX platform that has Node.js version 8 or newer installed, and ruby and the sass gem.
+If you want to build upon Vault or just get closer to the code you can install and run directly from the source code.

     git clone https://github.com/ForstaLabs/vault.git
     cd vault